novinary/Web-AsyncRedux1-Guided-Project/readme.md

       }
     ```
   * DELETE /quotes/{id}, expecting an id param of the quote to be deleted
-  * and returning an object containing the id of the deleted quote:
+  * and returning the id of the deleted quote in this form:
     ```javascript
       {
           "id": "{{id}}",